 The Purpose of Bail

-Ideally, bail is meant to serves two purposes: 1.
+Ideally, bail is meant to serve two purposes: 1.
 It maintains the American ideal that an individual is innocent until proven guilty.
 This way, their normal, everyday lives are not disrupted while they await further court action and until they have been found to be at fault (i.e. guilty) in the court of law after receiving their right to due process.
-2. It fuels court fees and costs by incentivizing the accused to attend future hearings, or face financial consequences imposed and collected by the courts.
+2. It fuels court fees and costs by incentivizing the accused to attend future hearings or face financial consequences imposed and collected by the courts.

 States Doing Away with Cash Bail